-Mr fiction Habit and I visited “The Sunshine Coast” in January and while the 2 smaller Fiction Habits were at the panto with Granny (Robin Hood – is was apparently excellent) we happened upon Camilla’s Bookshop.
+Mr Fiction Habit and I visited “The Sunshine Coast” in January and while the 2 smaller Fiction Habits were at the panto with Granny (Robin Hood – is was apparently excellent) we happened upon Camilla’s Bookshop.

 It was the piles of Penguin orange and green classics shelved outside that lured me in.
 The assortment at the front didn’t nearly prepare me for the stockpile inside – it has to be seen to be believed really.
 Check out the short film made by a student documentary maker.

 When we first went into the shop I thought they were having some sort of clear out, but it soon became evident that the piles of books were a permanent feature.
 The vertiginous stacks were particularly precarious near the door.
 There was a shopper with her small children browsing near the front of the shop telling them not to touch anything for fear of them being squashed by a tumbling heap!
 I wondered how on earth anyone was supposed to find anything let alone how the owners knew where anything was.
 Having now watched the film I realise that there really is a method in what looks like chaos.
-The booksellers come from either bookselling or library stock, so they can probably lay their hands on any title quite easily.
+The staff come from either bookselling or library stock, so they can probably lay their hands on any title quite easily.
 Unfortunately we weren’t able to spend very long in the shop – I would have loved to peruse the shelves all afternoon, but we had to get back.

 I found the place absolutely fascinating and wondered about who would own such a shop.
 It was heartening to see so many browsers in the place, especially at a time when new and second-hand books are easy and generally cheap to buy online and the number of e-readers is on the rise.
-Although, it is sadly pointed out in the film that Camilla’s is the last of 5 second-hand bookshops that were in the town at one time.
+It is sadly pointed out in the film that Camilla’s is the last of 5 second-hand bookshops that were in the town at one time.

 The owners and booksellers are clearly book people, this isn’t just a job to them.
 Camilla mentions that she finds members of the public much more fascinating than some of her more famous customers because they show a passion for their particular area of bookish interest.
 The best description of the sentimentality I sometimes feel about books was made by one of the booksellers; an old book has been a silent witness to 150 or 200 years of history.
 The words are still there as they were when it was first printed.